Learning quantum dynamics with latent neural ODEs: Introduction

-\textit{Introduction}.---Deep learning and neural networks have recently become the powerhouse in machine learning (ML) and they have successfully been used to tackle complex problems in classical \cite{greydanus2019hamiltonian,iten2020discovering,tranter2018multiparameter} and quantum mechanics \cite{torlai2018neural,biamonte2017quantum,carrasquilla2017machine,rem2019identifying} (see Refs. \cite{carleo2019machine,sarma2019machine,alhousseini2019physicist,bharti2020machine,roscher2020explainable} for reviews).
+Deep learning and neural networks have recently become the powerhouse in machine learning (ML) and they have successfully been used to tackle complex problems in classical \cite{greydanus2019hamiltonian,iten2020discovering,tranter2018multiparameter} and quantum mechanics \cite{torlai2018neural,biamonte2017quantum,carrasquilla2017machine,rem2019identifying} (see Refs. \cite{carleo2019machine,sarma2019machine,alhousseini2019physicist,bharti2020machine,roscher2020explainable} for reviews).
 Machine-assisted scientific discovery is still in its infancy but progress has been made, mostly by building the correct inductive bias-- or structure into the model or loss function.
 For example physical conservation laws can be learned \cite{greydanus2019hamiltonian,iten2020discovering}.
-Other work has made progress, in a purely data driven approach learning relationships between quantum experiments and entanglement using generative models \cite{flamshepherd2021learning}.
+Other work has made progress, in a purely data-driven approach learning relationships between quantum experiments and entanglement using generative models \cite{flamshepherd2021learning}.
 Recently, neural ordinary differential equations (ODEs) were introduced \cite{chen2018neural,wiewel2019latent}, a neural network layer defined by differential equations.
-Neural ODEs provide the perfect model for physics, with many physical laws governed by ODEs, and thus every neural ODE has the correct inductive bias built into the layer itself.
+Neural ODEs provide the perfect model for physics, since many physical laws are governed by ODEs, and thus every neural ODE has the correct inductive bias built into the model itself.

-Quantum computing is another prominent area of research currently, with potential to outperform the capabilities of the best classical computers \cite{arute2019quantum,zhong2020quantum,wu2021strong}.
-In order to make advances in this so-called noisy intermediate-scale quantum (NISQ) era \cite{preskill2018quantum}, where a quantum computer can possess hundreds of qubits, a number of NISQ algorithms \cite{bharti2021noisy,zhang2021geometric} have been proposed.
+Quantum computing is another prominent area of research currently, with the potential to outperform the capabilities of the best classical computers \cite{arute2019quantum,zhong2020quantum,wu2021strong}.
+To make advances in this so-called noisy intermediate-scale quantum (NISQ) era \cite{preskill2018quantum}, where a quantum computer can possess hundreds of qubits, several NISQ algorithms \cite{bharti2021noisy,cerezo2021variational,tilly2021variational,zhang2021geometric} have been proposed.
 One of the fundamental challenges for NISQ devices to scale-up is to understand noises involved in devices.
 However, accounting for these undesired environmental effects would require exponential classical compute resources \cite{iyer2018small}-- one solution attempt is to employ quantum computer-aided design \cite{kyaw2020quantum,kottmann2021quantum} which still can't fully account for the environmental effects due to limited NISQ hardware availability.